In anticipation of the births of each of my five children I was comforted to know

 There is redemption, victory, and triumph.
 I testify that Jesus Christ,

-our Savior and Redeemer, our hope, our anchor, and our salvation.
+our Savior and Redeemer, hope, anchor, and salvation.

 There is so much joy and peace in that knowledge!